italosmoraes/com.qa.testautomation.ebay.new/README.md

 And I navigate to www.ebay.co.uk
 When I search for an item
 Then I get a list of matching results
-And the resulting items cards have: postage price, No of bids, price or show BuyItNow tag Then I can sort the results by Lowest Price
+And the resulting items cards show: postage price, No of bids, price or show BuyItNow tag Then I can sort the results by Lowest Price
 And the results are listed in the page in the correct order Then I can sort the results by Highest Price